 White, ivory, or embroidered cowboy boots pair beautifully with flowy dresses, lace gowns, or shorter hemlines.
 Many brides choose them for the ceremony and keep them on all night for dancing.
 If your venue is rustic or outdoorsy, cowboy boots can be one of the most reliable outdoor wedding shoes for bride options.

-Outdoor Wedding Shoes for Grass, Sand, and Gravel
+Outdoor Wedding Shoes That Handle Grass, Sand & Gravel

 Outdoor weddings are beautiful, but weather can play a big role in how your shoes perform.